PTTA and Family Involvement

 Shopping is another way you can support the PTTA.
 Do you know that amazon.com, Rainbow Grocery, Mabel’s Labels, and Sports Basement each have special accounts with the CDS PTTA where a portion of your purchases supports the PTTA?
 Check out our fundraising page or your Family Handbook to find out more and sign up!
 These funds help the PTTA to hold Community Events such as Wine & Cheese and Family Bingo.

 Getting Involved in PTTA

 The leadership of the PTTA consists of a diverse group of parents, trustees and administrators (some wearing multiple hats).
-The PTTA leadership meets regularly to plan for educational, fundraising and community building events.
+The PTTA leadership meets regularly to plan for educational, fundraising and community-building events.
 In addition, meetings provide the PTTA leadership an opportunity to disseminate and discuss current school issues.
 PTTA Meetings are open to anyone in the community and dates and times are posted on the CDS web calendar and announced at Friday assemblies.

 Members of the Administration who are ex-officio members of the PTTA leadership:

-• Head of School (Molly Huffman)
+• Head of School (Shelly Luke Wille)

-• Middle School Head (Ed Rhee)
+• Middle School Director (Chris Wachsmith)

 • Early Childhood Program Director (Antonette Greene)